maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Be prepared to throw things away ##

+> _The management question, therefore, is not whefher to build a pilot system and throw it away.
+You will do that.
+The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers_
+- **Fred Brooks**

-Write code to clarify and solve problems dont be afraid to throw it away
+Write code to clarify and to start solving problems and dont be afraid to throw things away because you probably will anyway

 ## Measure key aspects of our code and architecture ##

-Use Architectural analytics, such as fitness functions, to measure architectural health and fitness
+Analytics provide an invaluable insight into the effectiveness of products and their features based on goals and objectives of the product.
+In a similar way we can use analytics, such as fitness functions, to measure architectural health and fitness of our code base, ensuring it exhibits desirable traits and ensuring that when we have a problem we know that we need to focus on our software architecture.

 ## Make it easiest to do the right thing ##

-Wherever we have important processes or practices we always make it easiest to do the right thing even if that involves actively blocking options
+Wherever we have important processes or practices we should always make it easiest to do the right thing even if that involves actively blocking options that may make it easy for a team member to bypass or avoid a key task or step in a process.
+For example, if we have a policy of comments on all public API methods, we could automatically reject pull requests that dont have them ensuring that the easiest way to get avoid getting a Pull Request rejected is to have comments on all Public API

 ## Technology decisions are owned by chapters ##

-Any key decisions on platform specific technology and its use are decided by chapters. it should never be the case that new paradigms, approaches of features are adopted in isolation without ensuring the platform technology community is aware and approving of the change
+Any key decisions on platform specific technology and its use are decided by chapters. it should never be the case that new paradigms or approaches to creating or integrating features are adopted in isolation without ensuring the platform technology community is aware and approving of the approach.

 ## Total Quality ##

-Quality concerns cover all that we do
-Our quality standards are not negotiable. never take shortcuts to get work delivered, we should always reduce scope. if we have to play tactics, this is not done without debt being planned in and agreed as part of the decision process
+Quality concerns cover all that we do.
+Our quality standards are not negotiable.
+We never take shortcuts to get work delivered, we should always reduce scope as a first option. if we have to play tactics, this is not done without debt being planned in and agreed as part of the decision process

 ## Continuoue Improvement ##

-We Set clear and ambitious goals and use the proactive practices of continuous improvement as a means of meeting and exceeding them
+We Set clear and ambitious goals and use the proactive practices of continuous improvement as a means of meeting and exceeding them.
+If we react to events and observations rather than improving and fixing towards a goal we will never have a consistent goal for improvement

 # Behaviours #